GERSL/pycold/README.rst

 For administrative reasons, `pycold` is **no longer maintained**.

-You should switch to `pyxccd <https://github.com/Remote-Sensing-of-Land-Resource-Lab/pyxccd>`_.
+You should switch to the new-generation cross-platform (Windows, Linux, MacOS) package `pyxccd <https://github.com/Remote-Sensing-of-Land-Resource-Lab/pyxccd>`_, which incorporates the latest updates on CCDC and its extension algorithms.

-To use the new package, you could simply install it in pip:
+To use the new package, you could directly install it in pip:

 .. code:: console

    pip install pyxccd

-Note: it only supports windows and linux system so far.
-Please contact Su Ye (remotesensingsuy@gmail.com) if you wish to install it in the macOS system.
+Please contact Su Ye (remotesensingsuy@gmail.com) if you have any problem for this package.